Business and divorce

 What happens to business assets in divorce?

 What happens to business assets in divorce depends on many factors, including whether the business is shared between the divorcing couple or if only one spouse owns it.
 In England and Wales, any business interests are generally considered a matrimonial asset if set up or developed within the marriage.

 Depending on the circumstances, the courts may leave the business owner with the business and compensate the other spouse with a larger share of other assets, a higher maintenance payment, or the couple may share the income or divide the shares between them.
 Sometimes the business may continue in joint names for joint benefit.

 What happens to a family business in divorce?

 If you own a family business with your parents, siblings or another relative, your share is likely to be considered as a shared asset.
 Any share of the family business not owned by you or your spouse will not be considered as a marital asset.
 How a business is divided will largely depend on how the business is structured and the circumstances of your case.
 A minority discount may apply to the valuation of your share.

 As leaders in divorce and business law, with expert collaborative lawyers and mediators, we can find practical solutions that are acceptable to both parties, usually without going to court.

-We are well qualified to advise you in this area, as a firm that is recognised as leaders in the South of England both for divorce and business law.
+We are well qualified to advise you in this area, as a South East firm that is recognised as legal experts for divorce and business law.
 We can also bring in our colleagues from other parts of the firm, such as our tax experts, who can advise on the most tax-efficient way of transferring assets.
 As many of our clients are company directors and business owners, we have considerable relevant experience.